-One of the newer projects of the NBA is the awarding of $500 grants to NBA members who are conducting research on any topic that pertains to “bands.”
+One of the projects of the NBA is the awarding of Research Grants of up to $500 to NBA members who are conducting research on any topic that pertains to “bands.”
 Upon completion of the project, the money is awarded, and an overview of the research appears in the NBA Journal.

 Researching and Recording Selected Wind Band Compositions of James Clifton Williams – Dr. Barry Ellis

 The project included the recording of Symphonic Dances No. 1-5, Concertino for Percussion and Band, Dramatic Essay for solo trumpet and band, and The Sinfonians with male chorus.
 The researcher was in contact with the composer’s daughter and received three unpublished Williams’ works: Symphonic Dances Nos.
 1, 4, and 5.
 These three movements were originally composed for orchestra as a part of a five-movement work.
 Williams transcribed movements 2 and 3 and they are published.
 Francis McBeth transcribed No. 1 and Michael Brown, arranger for The US Army Band, Pershing’s Own, transcribed No. 4.
 Williams transcribed Symphonic Dance No. 5 and this was made available to the researcher.
 The researcher also gained access to the composer’s personal letters and these were used for scholarly research.
 Mark Morette of Mark Custom Recording was the recording engineer.

 The Rock and Roll Wind Ensemble – Michael S. Yonchak